 A Transient Thermal Model

-When Transient Thermal Analysis is performed in Ansys, whether via the APDL interface or Mechanical (Workbench), there are circumstances in which non-physical results can occur.
+When a transient thermal analysis with non-physical temperature results is generated in Ansys (Biot number), whether via the APDL interface or Mechanical (Workbench), there are several ways to standardize the data sets.
 An example is a temperature result that is outside any temperature applied to a model.
 This may be seen with extreme Biot numbers (high convection coefficients) or with inappropriate time substep sizes, and is more common with high-order thermal elements.

 This article shows an example of this difficulty, and gives suggestions on reducing its occurrence.

 Example | Thermal Analysis with Known Convection Load & Convection Coefficient

 In a test model, a rectangular block with an initial temperature of 300C has had a convection load of a fluid at 22C and a convection coefficient of 0.01 W/mm2 /C applied to five of its six faces:

 After a short substep, temperatures that are greater than 300C are seen… this is not a physically realistic response: